ProjectPythia/.github/.github/CONTRIBUTING.md

   - [ ] description/abstract
   - [ ] Cookbook contributor name
 - [ ] Edit the `notebooks/how-to-cite.md` file with your Cookbook title in the line, "The material in <This Cookbook> is licensed ..."

+## Set up the environment

+1. [Clone the repository](https://foundations.projectpythia.org/foundations/github/github-cloning-forking.html) in your local workspace
+1. Within `environment.yml`, change `name` from `cookbook-dev` to `<your-cookbook-name>-dev` (e.g. `cesm-cookbook-dev`) and add all required libraries and other dependencies under `dependencies:`.
+Commit the changes
+1. Create the Conda environment with `conda env create -f environment.yml`.
+If it crashes, try running `conda config --set channel_priority strict`
+1. Activate your environment with `conda activate <env-name>`
+1. In `.github/workflows/nightly-build.yaml`, `.github/workflows/publish-book.yaml`, and `.github/workflows/trigger-book-build.yaml`, change the `environment_name` to the name of your environment (ex. `cesm-cookbook-dev`)

 ## Develop your cookbook